banner-img

 • 3/4 cup light cream

-• Two baking sheets with parchment paper should be lined and set aside.
+3. Line two baking sheets with parchment paper and set aside.

-• Let it cook and whisk at regular intervals until the mixture reaches 235 degrees Fahrenheit.
+5. Let it cook, whisking at regular intervals, until the mixture reaches 235 degrees Fahrenheit.
 You might see bubbling and slight foaming in the mixture.

-• Once you are able to lift them up easily, simply store them in an airtight container for 3–5 days.
+9. Once you can lift them easily, simply store them in an airtight container for 3–5 days.

 Almond Praline